qrzn23/min/wip/magick/content.md

 <div class="centered-small-caps">Of the Bloody Sacrifice and Matters Cognate.</div>

 It is necessary for us to consider carefully the problems connected with the bloody sacrifice, for this question is indeed traditionally important in Magick.
 Nigh all ancient Magick revolves around this matter.
-In particular all the Osirian religions — the rites of the Dying God — refer to this, The slaying of Osiris and Adonis ; the mutilation of Attis; the cults of Mexico and Peru; the story of Hercules or Melcarth; the legends of Dionysus and of Mithra, are all connected with this one idea.
+In particular all the Osirian religions — the rites of the Dying God — refer to this, The slaying of Osiris and Adonis; the mutilation of Attis; the cults of Mexico and Peru; the story of Hercules or Melcarth; the legends of Dionysus and of Mithra, are all connected with this one idea.
 In the Hebrew religion we find the same thing inculcated.
 The first ethical lesson in the Bible is that the only sacrifice pleasing to the Lord is the sacrifice of blood; Abel, who made this, finding favour with the Lord, while Cain, who offered cabbages, was rather naturally considered a cheap sport.
 The idea recurs again and again.
 We have the sacrifice of the Passover, following on the story of Abraham s being commanded to sacrifice his firstborn son, with the idea of the substitution of animal for human life.
 The annual ceremony of the two goats carries out this in perpetuity.
 And we see again the domination of this idea in the romance of Esther, where Haman and Mordecai are the two goats or gods; and ultimately in the presentation of the rite of Purim in Palestine, where Jesus and Barabbas happened to be the Goats in that particular year of which we hear so much, without agreement on the date.

 This subject must be studied in the “Golden Bough”, where it is most learnedly set forth by Dr. J. G. Frazer.